What are Product Analytics?

 This type of usage data can include the most frequently accessed features of a product, the average time users spend taking a specific action, and a map of each user’s journey through the product.

-Why Is Product Analytics Important?
+Why are Product Analytics Important?

 Most traditional methods of gathering product feedback— such as surveys and customer interviews—require self-reporting from users and are based on their memories and perceptions.